 Should I have my blood levels of vitamin D checked?

 Studies funded by the National MS Society:

-- Ellen Mowry, MD, MCR (Johns Hopkins University, Baltimore) and investigators at several centers nationwide are recruiting 172 people with relapsing-remitting MS to compare the effectiveness of the current recommended amount of vitamin D supplementation versus high dose vitamin D supplementation at reducing MS disease activity, when added to standard therapy with glatiramer acetate (Copaxone®, Teva Pharmaceutical Industries).
+- Johns Hopkins University investigators are recruiting people with relapsing-remitting MS to compare the effectiveness of the current recommended amount of vitamin D supplementation versus high dose vitamin D supplementation at reducing MS disease activity, when added to standard therapy with glatiramer acetate (Copaxone®, Teva Pharmaceutical Industries).
 Read more This study builds on the results of a small pilot trial.

-- Dr. Amy Lovett-Racke (Ohio State University) is studying whether low vitamin D in early life increases the risk of developing MS because vitamin D plays a role in in the central nervous system (brain and spinal cord) that protects it during childhood.
-Her team is utilizing a mouse model in which vitamin D signaling is only compromised in neurons (nerve cells).
-They are comparing reduced vitamin D signaling in early life compared to adulthood.
-If early life vitamin D influences susceptibility to an immune attack on the central nervous system, vitamin D might be increased in the diets of children to reduce their risk of developing MS.
+- A team at Ohio State University is studying whether low vitamin D in early life increases the risk of developing MS because vitamin D plays a role in in the central nervous system (brain and spinal cord) that protects it during childhood.

 Clinical Trials: Vitamin D and MS